ligadata-shilpa/Kamanja/trunk/FactoriesOfModelInstanceFactory/PythonModelPrototype/README.md

 12) _Starting the Server_

-When the client script is used to start a server, it invokes the StartPythonServer.sh script that should be on the command path.
+When the client script is used to start a server, it invokes the StartPythonServer.sh script that should be on the command path (i.e., the PATH env var) where the python server is installed.
 It looks like this:

 	#!/bin/bash